-Since 2006, a total of 90 Lang Scholars students have completed the program.
+Since 2006, over 200 Lang Scholars students have completed the program.
 Graduates have gone on to college, including at Princeton, Columbia, and Cornell Universities, and some are now in graduate school.
 Nearly three quarters of respondents to a recent alumni survey selected STEM (science, technology, engineering, and mathematics) as the area of study that most closely matches their aspirations—an indication of the program’s impact on participants’ educational choices and career trajectories.